The Dalai Lama Gets Married

 I woke up this morning giggling.
 What if instead of teaching about the universalization of love, we tell the story in reverse?
 What if the Dalai Lama got married?

 The Story of the Dalai Lama’s Marriage

 One day, the Dalai Lama fell in love.
-Nobody knew about it at first, because his Holiness suddenly stopped appearing in public.
-He missed two weeks of meetings with people from all over the world who were seeking his guidance.
+Nobody knew about it at first because his Holiness suddenly stopped appearing in public.
+He missed two weeks of meetings with people from all over the world.
 He missed giving his annual teaching in Bodhgaya.
 He didn’t answer his cell phone.
-His voicemail message just said “Finally, I met the One.”
+His voicemail message just said, “Finally, I met the One.”

 HHDL’s aides and close students thought “the One” must mean that their teacher had reached some higher stage of enlightenment.
 They couldn’t wait to benefit from seeing him again.
 They all started practicing harder, doing millions of mantras in order to ready themselves.

 After two weeks of silence, odd pictures began appearing on His Holiness’ Facebook page.
 He seemed to be in a hotel room somewhere in the tropics with . . . a woman!
 HHDL and his woman companion shared pictures of themselves lounging, eating, and gazing at each other.
 They shared pictures of their four feet at the foot of a large bed.
 They shared selfies of themselves taking selfies in the hotel mirror.
 Every picture caption was followed by a lot of exclamation marks.